isomerpages/nparks-heritagetrees/_heritage-roads/Heritage Road Scheme.md

 <p>One way to do this is to conserve some of the more scenic and significant tree-lined roads in Singapore.
 In many locations, the green ambience and mature trees flanking the roads today are a result of dedicated care and growth since Singapore’s greening journey began in 1963.</p>

 <p>The Heritage Road Scheme, launched in 2001 by the National Parks Board, aims to conserve the scenic and significant tree-lined roads of Singapore.
-In 2006, the following five roads were gazetted as Heritage Roads:</p>
+In 2006, the following five roads were gazetted as Heritage Roads (click on each image below to learn more):</p>
 <a href="/arcadia-road/"><img style="width: 100%" height="auto" width="100%" src="/images/Heritage Roads/htroadbanner_arcadia.png"></a>
 <a href="/mount-pleasant-road/"><img style="width: 100%" height="auto" width="100%" src="/images/Heritage Roads/htroadbanner_mtpleasant.png"></a>
 <a href="/lim-chu-kang-road/"><img style="width: 100%" height="auto" width="100%" src="/images/Heritage Roads/htroadbanner_lck.png"></a>